SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 1. Configure DataMiner to automatically create users from Azure B2C.
 You can do this in the same way as for [Azure AD](#configuring-automatic-creation-of-users-authenticated-by-azure-ad-using-saml).
 For the ipMetadata link, use the link created in the previous step.

    > [!NOTE]
    > To create SAML users in DataMiner using Azure B2C, a domain is required in the usernames.
 For this reason, email addresses must be used as the usernames.
-If the default username of the identity provider is not a valid email address, add a \<PreferredLoginClaim> element in *DataMiner.xml* that refers to a claim containing a valid email address.
+If the default username of the identity provider is not a valid email address, add a \<PreferredLoginClaim> element to the \<AutomaticUserCreation> element in *DataMiner.xml* that refers to a claim containing a valid email address.

 ### Okta